 Legal Translation Services for Travel-Related Injuries

-We’ve blogged before about the need for legal translation services by certified translators and interpreters for lawsuits involving travel-related injuries during international travel pre-COVID-19 and during COVID-19.
+We’ve blogged before about the need for legal translation services by certified translators and interpreters for lawsuits involving travel-related injuries during international travel.
 Many travel-related injuries involve international air carries and cruise lines.
 We’ve also blogged before about the Montreal Convention and its applicability to disputes involving international air travel.
 In both of the cases discussed below, the plaintiffs were injured during the course of their international travels and filed lawsuits after returning home from their trips.
 Below is a summary of the cases and the important impact that legal translation services had on the parties’ underlying legal claims.

 Bintu v.
 Delta Airlines